rtshkmr/Odin-Project/js_notes.md

 ### Binary Operators

-In general, Js implicitly converts type.
+In general, JavaScript implicitly converts type.

 - `+` is overloaded operator: both addition and string concatenation but if one of the operands is a string, then the number is converted to a string and concatenated.